humanmade/local-vip/README.md

 ## Getting Started

-In your Altis project you can run the following commands:
+In your local server project you can run the following commands:

 ```
 # Start the server cluster